mmenavas/docker-php-mssql/README.md

 ```

 `.docker/Dockerfile` uses an official CentOS image as a base.
 Then the following extensions and packages are added:
-- PHP
+- PHP (5.6 or 7.0)
-- PHP extension nedded to connect to MSSQL servers.
+- PHP extensions nedded to connect to MSSQL servers.
 - Composer
 - Drush 8.x (for drupal development)
 - Apache